 The weather is good throughout the year, even in the wet season.
 Peak season is determined more by the departing country.
 For Fiji flights from Europe, prices tend to rise around the Christmas time.

-Discounted rates for hotels can be found in February and March, though this is still a pleasant time to visit.
+Discounted rates for hotels can be found in February and March, though this is still a pleasant time to visit and offers a better chance of finding cheap flights.

 Getting around Fiji